 Developer Xatrix did okay with Redneck Rampage.
-It’s the worst of the major Build 3D games, but still a solid effort for the genre.
+It’s the worst of the major Build 3D games, but only because Blood and Duke set the bar so high.
 For their next game, it seems like they were out to tap into 90’s rap culture.
 Instead, Kingpin ends up being a bizarro world of extreme urban decay, overly stocky thugs, steampunk, and casual brutality.
 However, there’s also a real attempt to inject some deeper mechanics into the gameplay, making this one of the few games where there’s more lurking beneath its violent surface.

 You play as a nameless thug (the console literally refers to you as “Thug”) inside a fictional East Coast city with boroughs like “Poisonville” and “Skid Row.”
 The game begins with you getting the everloving shit kicked out of you by a couple of street toughs, apparently at the behest of a man named Nicky.
 You struggle to your feet, grab a meager lead pipe, and set out to introduce it to Nicholas’ face.
 Nicky, however, is a lieutenant for a shameful Marcellus Wallace clone (he even has a modified version of Pulp Fiction‘s famous “scour the Earth” line).
 This burly gentleman runs crime out of his tower in Radio City – yes, you might call him a kingpin – and your quest for revenge soon runs you afoul of his goon army.